jon-wehner/PantryStock/README.md

 <!-- ROADMAP -->

-## Roadmap
+## Conclusion and Roadmap
-This was a fun app to build.
-I feel that developing this really helped me solidify my understanding of the React Library, and I greatly expended my knowledge of CI/CD and testing.
 The next steps will be a minor UI overhaul to improve user experience on all types of devices.
 I also hope to implement a recipes feature that will allow users to better understand the flow of items through their kitchen.
+A long term goal is to port the front end to React Native and create a mobile app.
+Mobile development is something that I have been interested in for awhile.
+I think this app is responsive for mobile devices, but releasing on the app store would really take the user experience to the next level.
 See the [open issues](https://github.com/jon-wehner/repo_name/issues) for a list of proposed features (and known issues).

+I greatly enjoyed building this application and can't wait to add to it.
+This was my first time developing a project by myself using Python/Flask on the backend and I greatly improved my understanding of the language.
+I really started to enjoy using the React library when creating this application.
+React is an awesome thing that was given to the JavaScript community and I can't wait to keep learning even more about it.
+I also had a lot of fun integrating the CI/CD and testing tools that are now part of the project.
+I have a much better idea of what it takes to ship a production grade application after developing this application.

+Thanks for stopping by, I hope you enjoyed learning about this application.
 <!-- CONTACT -->

 ## Contact